 In early 2015 one friend was considering a long term holding of bitcoin, so I suggested he use 'dollar cost averaging' (scaling in purchases) to accumulate a position.
 See: https://medium.com/@homeytel/dollar-cost-averaging-update-ae81204ae272.
 For example, he could make first of the month (cash) purchases of bitcoin between $200 and $300 per bitcoin, and those prices were available in 2015.
 He might never get the exact low price, but overall he might have an average cost of approximately $250 per bitcoin.
 If the price went back up to the "old" intra-day high (http://www.bitstamp.net exchange) of $1,145 per bitcoin, he would be a happy investor.
 Technical chart analysts love the idea of the price 'returning to the old high', the 'all time high' or ATH.
 Given the price surge In November 2017, I advised him that one profit taking idea is to sell when the daily price goes below the previous week's low, i.e., at sell stop order at $14,676, which was hit on 12/21/2017.
 I had not yet discovered the average BTC price growth rate of Pi over the previous nine years, or I could have suggested scaling out profits starting around the $19,500 area.
-See the weekly BTC price chart showing the Relative Strength Index (RSI) values: 90.22 on 12/16/2017; 28.91 on 12/09/2018.
+See the weekly BTC price chart showing the Relative Strength Index (RSI) values: 90.22 on the week ending 12/16/2017; and 28.91 on the week beginning 12/09/2018.

 Once in your bitcoin account, sending BTC is as simple as copying and pasting the send-to address window provided, such as this author's favorite bitcoin address: 3AVP4AFmMD7rqJpRHxD7XJSCv5E5Cb6wrH then enter the amount in fractions (decimals) of a bitcoin, such as .01, or 1 or more bitcoins, then click send.
 Or, spend (buying) is similar.
 Or transfer between your own bitcoin addresses.
 Done.
 It is as easy as text messaging on a cellphone.
 It is similar to online banking, moving dollars from checking to savings, etc. Some people have said it is as easy as sending an email.
 See also: http://www.bitcoin.org.